Mark Rylance biography

 Mark received a 2016 Golden Globe nomination and took home an Academy Award for Best Supporting Actor for his portrayal of Rudolf Abel in the Steven Spielberg thriller Bridge of Spies.

-Since then, he's been seen in the Disney flick The BFG (2016) and the Christopher Nolan film Dunkirk (2017).
+Since then, he's starred in the Disney flick The BFG (2016) and has been seen in the Christopher Nolan film Dunkirk (2017) and the sci-fi action/adventure Ready Player One (2018) as the brilliant and eccentric James Halliday.

 Mark has been married to musical director and playwright Claire van Kampen since 1989.